yiisoft/yii2/docs/guide/tutorial-i18n.md

 In the above it's worth mentioning that `=1` matches exactly `n = 1` while `one` matches `21` or `101`.

-Note, that you can not use the Russian example in `Yii::t()` directly if your [[yii\base\Application::$sourceLanguage|source language]] isn't set to `ru_RU`.
+Note, that you can not use the Russian example in `Yii::t()` directly if your [[yii\base\Application::$sourceLanguage|source language]] isn't set to `ru-RU`.
 This however is not recommended, instead such strings should go into message files or message database (in case DB source is used).
-Yii uses plural rules of the translated language strings and is falling back to plural rules of source language if translation isn't available.
+Yii uses the plural rules of the translated language strings and is falling back to the plural rules of the source language if the translation isn't available.

-To learn which inflection forms you should specify for your language you can referrer to the [rules reference at unicode.org](http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html).
+To learn which inflection forms you should specify for your language, you can refeer to the [rules reference at unicode.org](http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html).

 #### Selections